jinkwon14/MLND-CustomerSegments/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
 Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

-### Code

-Template code is provided in the `customer_segments.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.

 ### Run

+Download or Clone the `MLND-CustomerSegments` projects on to your computer.
 In a terminal or command window, navigate to the top-level project directory `customer_segments/` (that contains this README) and run one of the following commands:

 ```bash
 ipython notebook customer_segments.ipynb